Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-It takes time and effort to get to where we want to be.
-As the Chinese proverb says, "A jade stone is useless before it is processed; a man is good-for-nothing until he is educated".
-Education is the key to unlocking our potential and achieving our goals.
-We must be open to learning, growing and developing our skills if we want to make something of ourselves.
+Having a vision is not enough if we don't take any action.
+As the Japanese proverb says, “Vision without action is a daydream.
+Action without vision is a nightmare.”
+If we don't have a clear plan and direction, our actions will be misguided and we will never reach our goals.

 <!-- </quote> -->